Table of contents

 Immune System

-Snake beans contain a high amount of vitamin-C, which is good for you.
-After all, studies show vitamin-C helps build immunity to infections, assists in maintaining blood vessel elasticity, and can help people to combat from some cancers.
+In addition snake beans contain a high amount of vitamin-C, which is good for you.
+After all, studies show vitamin-C can help build immunity to infections, assists in maintaining blood vessel elasticity, and can help some people to combat certain cancers.

 Antioxidants

-This vegetable contains important minerals, including iron, copper, manganese and calcium.
-The body uses manganese as a cofactor for the important antioxidant enzyme, superoxide dismutase.
+This vegetable also contains important minerals, including iron, copper, manganese and calcium.
+So the body uses manganese as a cofactor for the important antioxidant enzyme, superoxide dismutase.

 Prebiotics